 Electricity

 Repair category 1

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-A precautionary check of the electric system is always advised prior to purchase.
+A precautionary check of the electrical system is always advised prior to purchase.

 Gas

 Repair category 1

-Notes In the interest of safety all gas appliances should be checked by a Gas Safe
+Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

-8N Fair-a-Far, Cramond,